coffeegoesincodecomesout/must-gather_gather_metrics-PromMCPServer_claudeDemo/README.md

 The exported metrics are used to create TSDB blocks and expose that data via a containized prometheus instance.
 Claude is then used to query the data via a Prometheus MCP server.

-`oc adm must-gather` can now collect metrics from a given cluster This feature is available from 4.18 +
+`oc adm must-gather` can now collect metrics from a given cluster:

 ```
 oc adm must-gather -- gather_metrics \